Code-Lab-1/programming-skills-portfolio-Hannahthegreat/Chapter 3- Data Structures/Exercises/README.md

 to print a series of statements about these items, such as “I would like to own a Honda motorcycle.”

+# This is the solution to Excercise 3

+transpo = ["metro", "car", "boat"]

+print("i will buy my dream sports",transpo[1],"which is the porsche 9/11 model") print(transpo[0],"is convenient, but it is costly") print("I once road a ",transpo[2],"to a vacation spot with my family")

 &nbsp;
 &nbsp;